-Definitive therapy may be needed for patients who do not achieve remission with 18 to 24 mo of antithyroid drug therapy, who have drug adverse effects, or who are nonadherent.
+Definitive therapy may be needed for patients who do not achieve remission with 18 to 24 months of antithyroid drug therapy, who have drug adverse effects, or who are nonadherent.
 Characteristics associated with lower likelihood of remission include younger age at onset (eg, prepubertal vs pubertal), higher thyroid hormone levels at initial presentation, larger thyroid gland (> 2.5 times normal size for age), and persistent elevation in TSH receptor antibody titers.
 Both radioactive iodine and surgery are reliable options for definitive therapy, with the goal of producing hypothyroidism.
-However, radioactive iodine is usually not used in children who are under age 10 yr and is often not effective in larger thyroid glands.
+However, radioactive iodine is usually not used in children who are under age 10 years and is often not effective in larger thyroid glands.
 Therefore, surgery may be preferable for children and adolescents who have these factors.

 If an autonomously functioning toxic nodule is detected, surgical excision is recommended in children and adolescents.

 Treatment of acute thyroiditis involves oral or IV antibiotics (typically amoxicillin/clavulanic acid or cephalosporins for patients allergic to penicillin but ideally based on antibiotic sensitivities obtained from fine-needle aspiration biopsy specimen).
 Surgical treatment may be needed (eg, to drain an abscess or repair a fistula).
 Subacute thyroiditis is self-limiting, and nonsteroidal anti-inflammatory drugs are given for pain control.
 Antithyroid drugs are not indicated, but beta-blockers can be used if patients are symptomatic.

 Hyperthyroidism in infants is usually caused by transplacental thyroid-stimulating antibodies from mothers with Graves disease.